Careers

 In the long run, better infrastructure is crucial to helping America’s energy problems.
 But utility customers are having to foot the bill through higher monthly charges.

-Though according to the World Bank, the U.S. benchmark price for natural gas declined slightly in April and May, they still predict overall increases through 2025 and 2026.
+Though according to the World Bank, the U.S. benchmark price for natural gas declined slightly, they still predict overall increases through 2026.
 The cost of natural gas factors into consumer energy bills, and we are seeing the result in bigger bills.

-There are large-scale solutions needed to quash growing energy prices.
-At Budderfly, we recommend that you contact your local representative to advocate for lower utility rates.
+There are large-scale solutions needed to quash growing energy prices, but there are still actions business owners can take.
+One way to fight costs is to contact your local representative to advocate for lower utility rates.
 But barring government intervention, what can businesses do in the meantime to keep their monthly energy costs from growing?
 The answer is simple: energy efficiency.

-Using less energy is a simple way to lower the amount you have to pay.
+Using less energy is a straightforward way to lower the amount you have to pay.
 Even if rates increase, you can keep growing bills in control.
-Depending on increases in your region, your bill still may be higher than 2024.
+Depending on increases in your region, your bill still may be higher than 2025.
 But using less will make a significant difference in how much that increase is.

 Want to learn more about how we’ve paid for and installed cutting-edge energy efficient technology at thousands of businesses across all 50 states?
 Contact us today.